Invest in Agriculture in Albania

 Agro-processing in Albania

 Agro-processing employs around 11,300 people in formal jobs and many more informally, esp. during high seasons in agriculture and as part of informal businesses.
-65% of these jobs are filled with young people under 30, while 70% of them are young women.
-Most youth working in agro-processing are unskilled manual workers, employed along the processing line – grading, handling or packing products.
-Their income is low but quite often jobs in this industry are considered by the youth as one of the only stable, formal and off-farm employment options in rural or semi-rural locations.
+65percent of these jobs are filled with young people under 30, while 70 percent of them are young women.
+Most youth working in agro-processing are unskilled manual workers, employed along the processing line – grading, handling, or packing products.
+Their income is low but quite often jobs in this industry are considered by the youth as one of the only stable, formal, and off-farm employment options in rural or semi-rural locations.
 Managerial and technical positions – such as food technologists or quality control – are few but in high demand.

 Three large distribution networks in Albania cover the entire country but they serve mostly international products.
 There are several wholesalers and very few independent distributors for domestic products, but these are geographically limited to a town or relatively s nation-wide network of distribution for domestic products in Albania and processors tend to distribute their products themselves.